tativelasco/mywebsite/content/_index.md

 {{< figure class="avatar" src="/me.png" >}}

-I am a Ph.D. student in Economics and Education at Teachers College - Columbia University.
-My research studies the relation between education policies and economic inequality, with a focus on higher education and the transition to the labor market.
-My work leverages administrative data with policy evaluation methods.
-I am particularly interested in the role of financial aid policies and its impacts on segregation and on student behaviors as determinants of academic success and social mobility.
+I am a Ph.D. candidate in Economics and Education at Teachers College - Columbia University, and a National Academy of Education / Spencer Foundation Dissertation Fellow.
+My research focuses on the relation between education policies and economic inequality, with a focus on higher education and the transition to the labor market.

 ### Contact
 * Email: [tv2225@tc.columbia.edu](mailto:tv2225@tc.columbia.edu)